-Workplace Safety and Insurance Program - This program is delivered to non-unionized injured workers and surviving family members by 51 Worker Advisers and 19.5 Client Services Representatives from 16 offices across Ontario, by toll free telephone service and through OWA's website.
+Workplace Safety and Insurance Program - This program is delivered to nonunionized injured workers and surviving family members by 51 Worker Advisers and 19.5 Client Services Representatives from 16 offices across Ontario, by toll free telephone service and through OWA's website.
 OWA staff travel to meet disabled clients and attend hearings and mediations as required.
 Information Clinics are held in communities where there is no local OWA office.
 Complex legal advice, education and representation are provided by 4 Legislative Interpretation Specialists and OWA's General Counsel.

 - Advisory Services All workers who contact the OWA for assistance receive information and advice to help them navigate the system on their own.
 This is provided by telephone, email, website enquiries, letters, community information clinics and in-person appointments. - Representation Services When advisory service is not sufficient to help workers resolve their problems on their own, OWA provides representation at WSIB, WSIAT and in other related proceedings such as return to work or judicial review.
 Whenever possible, OWA seeks early and alternative resolution of disputes.
 OWA reviews all cases before offering representation, accepting only cases that have a reasonable chance of success.
-This results in diverting around 45% of OWA's incoming cases from the appeals system.
+This results in diverting around 43% of cases from the appeals system.
 Referrals are then made to the appropriate social agency or disability program. - Educational Services provided through OWA's website, printed educational materials and educational sessions in person or by webinar.
 The website contains information on WSIB benefits and services, worker information kits, frequently asked questions and links to WSIB and WSIAT forms.
 OWA supports its community partners who provide peer support, counselling and assistance to injured workers.

-Occupational Health and Safety Reprisals Program (OHSRP) - This program delivers services to workers under the OWA's occupational health and safety reprisals mandate.
-OHRSP services are delivered by three worker representatives and 1.5 legal assistants under the direction of a counsel/manager.
-The OHSRP provides services from the OWA's provincial office in Toronto.
+Occupational Health and Safety Reprisals Program - This is delivered by the Occupational Health and Safety Reprisals Program (OHSRP).
+The OHSRP delivers services from the OWA's provincial office in Toronto.
 Workers can contact the program by a toll-free telephone number or through the website.
 OHSRP staff travel to hearings and mediations outside Toronto as required.
-The OHSRP worker representatives are required to be licenced by the Law Society of Upper Canada as lawyers or paralegals.
+OHRSP services are delivered by three worker representatives and 1.5 legal assistants, under the direction of a counsel/manager.
+Worker representatives are required to be licenced by the Law Society of Upper Canada (LSUC) as lawyers or paralegals.

-Advisory Services - Advisory services are provided primarily by telephone.
-Initial assistance is provided by a legal assistant and includes information about legal rights and OWA services.
-Where workers fall within the OWA's mandate or a legal opinion is required to make that determination, they receive an intake interview with a worker representative.
+- Advisory Services Advisory services are provided primarily by telephone, initially by a legal assistant.
+This includes information about a worker's rights, about the OWA and/or a referral to appropriate assistance.
+Where workers fall within the mandate or a legal opinion is required to make that determination, they receive an intake interview with a worker representative.
 If there is sufficient evidence for a reprisal complaint, representation is offered.
-If there no reprisal or insufficient evidence, workers are provided with detailed legal advice and a referral, if appropriate.

-Representation Services - Representation services are provided by worker representatives.
-If a worker accepts the OWA's offer of representation, the OWA represents the worker in an application to the Ontario Labour Relations Board (OLRB).
-The OWA represents workers at every stage of the reprisal complaint process: drafting applications, mediations, hearings and enforcement.
-Where appropriate, the OWA will also negotiate with employers outside of the formal OLRB process.

-Educational Services - Information about rights, processes and sources of assistance is provided directly to workers in response to telephone inquiries.
+If there no reprisal or insufficient evidence, workers are provided with detailed legal advice and/or a referral. - Representation Services Representation services are provided by worker representatives.
+If a worker accepts the OWA's offer of representation, OWA provides representation at the Ontario Labour Relations Board (OLRB).
+OWA represents workers at every stage of the reprisal complaint process: drafting applications, mediations, hearings and enforcement.
+OWA may also engage in negotiations with the employer outside of the formal OLRB process. - Educational Services Information about rights, processes and sources of assistance is provided directly to workers in response to telephone inquiries.
 General information about occupational health and safety reprisals and the services provided by the OWA are available on the website as well as in print and email.